Factoid: Close to 11% of the total child population of the Democratic Republic of the Congo is orphaned.

-Espoir Congo’s medical center provides free medical diagnosis, treatment and medication to orphan and underprivileged children and offers highly subsidized medical care to the village population, the biggest demand being prenatal care and childbirth.
+- Medical care: Medical center provides free medical assistance and medication to orphaned and underprivileged children and offers the same non-profit services to the village population, including a dispensary, lab tests, prenatal care and childbirth, and surgery.

 - Agricultural project: Congolese partner SABEC is involved in developing the agricultural project with French association SEL, to provide food and income to support the orphan work, in addition to providing agricultural training and animal husbandry for the older boys.